 Show All Answers

-Imported Water: RCWD also purchases water from the Metropolitan Water District of Southern California.
-This agency imports water from Northern California and the Colorado River.
+Imported Water: Rancho Water also purchases water from the Metropolitan Water District of Southern California.
+This agency imports 65% of its water from Northern California and the Colorado River.

 Water Recycling: Highly treated wastewater (5%) is used to irrigate some golf courses and large landscaped areas.
 Our District uses 100% of its available recycled water for irrigation in order to save its precious well water and imported water for drinking and household use.